Test Your Strengths and Interests in the World

 responding to a 2016 survey

 reported having had

 Stretch your summer dollar!

-There are many options if you act early: apply for competitive funding to cover your costs; stay close to home; take on a part-time, paid job alongside an internship; or build up your savings before the summer begins.
+There are many options and it is important that you adapt plans based on opportunities and challenges: apply for competitive funding to cover your costs, stay close to home, take on a part-time, paid job alongside an internship, or build up your savings before the summer begins.